grapesmoker/yenta/docs/usage.rst

 Return Values
 +++++++++++++

-Tasks can return their results in three ways, all of which are shown above.
+Tasks can return their results in two ways, both of which are shown above.
 The first way is as a simple dictionary whose keys are the names of the returned values, and whose values are... the values.
 Each value must have its own name in the result set.
-A second way of returning values is to wrap them in a :class:`~yenta.values.Value`; this is done internally anyway for serialization purposes.
-A third way is to return the task result directly via a :class:`~yenta.pipeline.Pipeline.TaskResult` object.
-In general, the third way is preferable since it is the most explicit; however, under the hood, Yenta transforms all three formats into :class:`~yenta.pipeline.Pipeline.TaskResult` anyway.
+A second way is to return the task result directly via a :class:`~yenta.pipeline.Pipeline.TaskResult` object.
+In general, the second way is preferable since it is the most explicit; however, under the hood, Yenta transforms the first format into :class:`~yenta.pipeline.Pipeline.TaskResult` anyway.

-The results of a Yenta task come in two flavors: Values and Artifacts.
-A Value is any basic Python value that is computed during the execution of the task and should be returned to the pipeline.
-Any JSON-serializable Python object can be a Value.
+The results of a Yenta task come in two flavors: values and Artifacts.
+A value is any basic Python value that is computed during the execution of the task and should be returned to the pipeline.
+Any Python object that can be pickled can be a value.
 Artifacts represent any modifications to external stores that might be created by the task; an example (currently the only example) of an Artifact is the :class:`~yenta.artifacts.Artifact.FileArtifact`, which represents an external file generated during the task execution.

 .. warning::

-    Values returned to Yenta `must` be JSON-serializable, as that is how they are written to disk in the representation of the pipeline.
-That means that any of the types :code:`str, bool, int`, and :code:`float` are allowed, as are :code:`list`, :code:`tuple`, and :code:`dict`, provided their contents are also JSON-serializable.
+    Values must be picklable by Python.
+The usual caveats about unpickling untrusted code apply.
+In the previous version of Yenta, you could only use JSON-serializable values, but that restriction has been lifted.

 Caching TaskResults and "Functional" Pipelines
 ++++++++++++++++++++++++++++++++++++++++++++++

-The first time that Yenta runs, it will execute every task and, assuming task execution succeeds, serialize the results to the file indicated by :data:`~yenta.config.settings.YENTA_JSON_STORE_PATH`.
+The first time that Yenta runs, it will execute every task and, assuming task execution succeeds, serialize the results to the directory indicated by :data:`~yenta.config.settings.YENTA_STORE_PATH`.
 If you run the pipeline a second time, the graphical output will show a yellow bar next to the task names, indicating that the previous results of the run have been reused.
 This is a key feature of Yenta.